flexibeast/guides/mdoc-quickstart.md

 * [for dark-themed environments](./mdoc-examples-dark.png)
 * [for light-themed environments](./mdoc-examples-light.png)

+Note that we made no roff requests directly; only roff macros were used.

 ## Detailed documentation

 The mdoc(7) man page contains a reference for the mdoc(7) macros (including which macros are parsed and/or callable), information about macro syntax, and a description of the standard sections of a man page and their order.